exercism/python/concepts/complex-numbers/about.md

 ```

 Either part can be zero and mathematicians may then talk of the number being "wholly real" or "wholly imaginary".
-However, it is still a complex number in Python.
+However, it is still a complex number in Python:

 ```python
 >>> complex(0, 1)